adtork/Jeremy-Azure-lab/csr-vpn-to-azurevpngw-ikev2-forcedtunneling-udr/readme.md

 </pre>

 Verification:
-  -On prem should be able to ping the Azure VM 10.0.10.10 -Azure VM should be able to ping the on prem VM 10.1.10.10 -On prem should be able to ping 8.8.8.8.
-CSR providing outbound Internet connectivity -Azure VM should be able to ping 8.8.8.8.
+  - On prem should be able to ping the Azure VM 10.0.10.10
+  - Azure VM should be able to ping the on prem VM 10.1.10.10
+  - On prem should be able to ping 8.8.8.8.
+CSR providing outbound Internet connectivity
+  - Azure VM should be able to ping 8.8.8.8.
 Traffic will follow the default route over the tunnel.
 CSR providing outbound Internet connectivity
-  -Validate effective route table on Azure VM shows a default route pointed to the Azure VPN GW (displayed as Virtual Network Gateway)
+  - Validate effective route table on Azure VM shows a default route pointed to the Azure VPN GW (displayed as Virtual Network Gateway)
-  -Validate effective route table on on prem VM shows a default route pointed to the CSR inside interface (diasplayed as virtual appliance 10.1.1.4)
+  - Validate effective route table on on prem VM shows a default route pointed to the CSR inside interface (diasplayed as virtual appliance 10.1.1.4)